fimion/alex-party/src/pages/posts/2023-10-02-optionally-shared-context-in-react-components.md

 }
 ```

 This code gives us a generic way of creating “Shared Context” states that have a default order.
-You use `SharedContext.register` a context to a shared namespace, and it will return a unique Identifier Symbol that you can use to specify the context again when you want to use it.
+You use `SharedContext.register` to register a context to a shared namespace, and it will return a unique Identifier Symbol that you can use to specify the context again when you want to use it.
 Otherwise it'll use the ones that are registered in the order they are registered.
 To use the Shared context you call the `SharedContext.use` hook, where you give it the shared namespace, and a fallback value as a default. you can also specify the specific context, or order of the context you would like to use.

 The code to use this looks something like this: